abhinav-nath/data-structures-and-algorithms/notes/binary-search-algorithm.md

 And guess what, in mathematics, the function `log₂ n` means exactly the same.

-We have already seen how the `log` function works above, did you notice something there?
+We have already seen [how the `log` function works](logarithmic-functions.md), did you notice something there?

 For `n = 8`, the output of `log₂ n` comes out to be 3, which means the array can be halved 3 times maximum, hence the number of steps (at most) to find the target value will be `(3 + 1) = 4`.